 All the more surprising that the Brazilians advanced quite successfully, won battles, liberated Parma, among other cities, and took more than 20,000 soldiers, mainly Germans, as prisoners.
 The photo shows the German lieutenant general Otto Fretter-Pico surrendering to a Brazilian soldier.

 In their propaganda directed at the Italian population, the Nazis also used the fact that many Brazilian soldiers had darker skin.
-They tried to incite fear of rape and murder, their work now being continued by Italian parties like the Lega Nord.
+They tried to incite fear of rape and murder, their work now being continued by Italian parties like the Lega.

 During the long winter months in the trenches, the Brazilian soldiers had time to think.
 They realized that it was weird, fighting for democracy in Europe, while being governed by a dictator at home.
 Thus, it was also under the influence of the returning soldiers, that Getúlio Vargas announced elections in 1945, allowed parties to be formed and promised not to run for office anymore.
-But to be on the safe side – Brazil struggles with democracy at time –, he was removed by a military-coup, but then re-elected in 1950 and finally, in 1954, confused by the constant back and forth, he shot himself.
+But to be on the safe side, he was removed by a military coup, but then re-elected in 1950 and finally, in 1954, confused by the constant back and forth, he shot himself.